 - Corporate Services - Alison Sanders

-- Adult Social Care, Health & Housing - Glyn Jones
+- Adult Social Care, Health and Housing - Gill Vickers

-- Environment, Culture & Communities - Vincent Paliczka
+- Environment, Culture and Communities - Vincent Paliczka

 - Children, Young People and Learning - Dr Janette Karklins

 Senior staff salary information is published in accordance with the government's agenda to increase transparency and accountability in local government.